smallkirby/zig-style/README.md

 ## Import

-`@import` should be gouped and sorted by the following order:
+`@import` should be grouped and sorted by the following order:

 1. Standard library
 2. Non-standard modules